russellshen/MinimaLIST-Project/README.md

   language.
 - It represents the underlying semantics of all natural languages in Lisp S-expressions by enforcing an isomorphic relationship between them and X-bar syntax trees from scientific linguistics.
+  - Additionally, Lisp S-expressions are just a thin wrapper over lambda calculus, which makes it have a very elegant formalistic grounding, just as X-bar syntax trees are grounded in Chomsky's universal grammar.
+  - Lisp S-expressions for creating nested lists also exhibit the same recursive pair structure as X-bar notation for creating natural language sentences.
+  - To have such a close mapping between formal computation, as lambda calculus is a Turing-equivalent model to the Turing machine, and universal linguistics, as X-bar syntax trees help us eliminate the arbitrary particularities and idiosyncrasies of human natural language, gives us amazing relationships between how computer programs work and how human language works, providing the formalistic foundation for the EngLISP intermediate language as a mapping from human language to computer programs.
 - It will be used as a semantic representation to reduce LLM hallucination rates and as a Java bytecode kind of tool to aid translation between human languages by preserving their shared semantics.
 - **EngLISP** will be readable for English readers with just a few simple rules on the use of recursively